directus-labs/examples/shared/seed/README.md

 # Seed for Directus Examples

-> ⚠ If you are only looking for examples showcasing Directus integration with other frameworks, feel free to ignore this particular project.

 This project contains the seed data & script used by every examples in tandem with the provided `example.yaml` schema file.
 It uses `@directus/sdk` under the hood to perform the seed process.

 ## ✨ Included Seeds